Carl Craig (Carl Craig): Artist Biography

 Working with Ministry of Sound

-In 1996, the big British label Ministry of Sound released a new single from Paperclip People called "The Floor".
+In 1996, the major British label Ministry of Sound released a new single by Paperclip People called "The Floor".

 The song mainly consists of hard short techno beats and a clear bassline.
 Such a symbiosis represents a common disco pattern, which brought the single great popularity.